Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: PredGAN for time series prediction

-where $\bm{W}_\alpha$ is a square matrix of size $N_{PCA}$ whose diagonal values are equal to the weights that govern the relative importance of the PCA coefficients, all other entries being zero. $\bm{W}_\mu$ is a square matrix of size $N_{\mu}$ whose diagonal values are equal to the model parameter weights, and the scalar $\zeta_\mu$ controls how much importance is given to the model parameters compared to the compressed variables.
+where $\bm{W}_\alpha$ is a square matrix of size $N_{POD}$ whose diagonal values are equal to the weights that govern the relative importance of the POD coefficients, all other entries being zero. $\bm{W}_\mu$ is a square matrix of size $N_{\mu}$ whose diagonal values are equal to the model parameter weights, and the scalar $\zeta_\mu$ controls how much importance is given to the model parameters compared to the compressed variables.
 The values for all the weighting terms are the same as in \citet{silva:21a}.
+The tilde ($\:\tilde\cdot\:$) over the variables represents the known solutions.
+It is worth noticing that other genenative models (other than GANs) would also work with the PredGAN algorithm, since it only needs a generator and a way to optimise its output to match known solutions.

-It is worth noticing that only the time steps from $n-m$ to $n-1$ are taken into account in the functional which controls the optimisation of $\mathbf{z}^{n}$.
+Only the time steps from $n-m$ to $n-1$ are taken into account in the functional (Eq.~\eqref{eq:loss_prediction}) which controls the optimisation of $\mathbf{z}^{n}$.
 After convergence, the newly predicted time level $n$ is added to the known solutions $\tilde{\bm{\alpha}}^{n}$ = $\bm{\alpha}^{n}$, and the converged latent variables $\mathbf{z}^{n}$ are used to initialize the latent variables at the next optimisation to predict time step $n+1$.
 The process repeats until all time levels are predicted.
-The gradient of Eq. \eqref{eq:loss_prediction} is calculated by automatic differentiation \citep{wengert:64, linnainmaa:76, baydin:17}, which means backpropagating the error generated by the loss function in Equation \eqref{eq:loss_prediction} through the generator.
+The gradient of Eq.~\eqref{eq:loss_prediction} is calculated by automatic differentiation \citep{wengert:64, linnainmaa:76, baydin:17}, which means backpropagating the error generated by the loss function in Eq.~\eqref{eq:loss_prediction} through the generator.

 Figure \ref{fig:Predexample} shows one example of prediction using the PredGAN.
-The result represent the evolution, in one cell of the grid (one point in space in Figure \ref{fig:town}), of the number of people in each group (home, mobile) and compartment (S, E, I, R) over time.
+The results represent the evolution, in one cell of the grid (one point in space), of the number of people in each group (home, mobile) and compartment (S, E, I and R) over time.
 The green circles are the known solutions used to start the prediction process, and the blue and orange lines represent the prediction and the ground truth, respectively.
 Each cycle in the graphs corresponds to a period of one day, when mobile people leave their homes during the day and return at night.
-After the first nine time iterations the PredGAN does not see any data from the high-fidelity numerical simulation, and relies completely on the predictions from PredGAN.
-Data from the high-fidelity numerical simulation is only required as a starting point.
+After the first nine time iterations the PredGAN does not see any data from the full-order numerical simulation, and relies completely on the predictions from PredGAN.
+Data from the full-order numerical simulation is only required as a starting point.

-\subsection{DA-PredGAN for data assimilation}
+\section{DA-PredGAN for data assimilation}